ibm-cloud-docs/discovery/building.md

 -   All of your documents are converted to JSON before they are enriched and indexed.
 -   Microsoft Word and PDF documents are converted to HTML first, then JSON.
 -   HTML documents are converted directly to JSON.
 -   The maximum file size for a sample document is 5MB.
-Sample documents are automatically deleted after 1 month, but you can upload the same documents again if you would like to make additional changes to your configuration.
+Sample documents are automatically deleted after 24 hours, but you can upload the same documents again if you would like to make additional changes to your configuration.

 #### Guidelines for choosing good sample documents: